vaimo/composer-changelogs/README.md

 Provides information about package changes based on changelog files that are bundled with releases and introduces tools/commands for generating documentation files from changelog sources.

-It comes with several commands that aid developer on setting up automatic package publishing logic in CI.
+It comes with several commands that aid the developer on setting up automatic package publishing logic in CI.

 ## Configuration: overview